Simple implementation

-This article aims to provide a quick guide to implementing Kameleoon on your website.
-The implementation process is straightforward, as it only requires adding a JavaScript installation tag to the HTML source code of your pages.
+Follow this guide to implement Kameleoon on your website.
+The implementation process requires adding a JavaScript installation tag to the HTML source code of your pages.

-It is important to always add our tag in the <head> section of your HTML source code.
-Placing the Kameleoon installation tags in the <body> section, particularly at the end of the page, increases the risk of having flickering in your experiments.
-Additionally, it is highly recommended to add our tag as high as possible in the <head> section.
-Ideally, it should be placed just after the initial opening <head> tag, so that the browser can load the Kameleoon application file before anything else.
-Any resources such as CSS or other scripts placed before Kameleoon increase the risk of flickering.
+For web experimentation, always add the Kameleoon tag in the <head> section of your HTML source code.
+Placing the tag in the <body> section, especially at the end of the page, increases the risk of flickering.
+Add the tag as high as possible in the <head> section, ideally immediately after the opening <head> tag.
+This allows the browser to load the Kameleoon application file before other resources.
+CSS or other scripts placed before the Kameleoon tag increase the risk of flickering.

-If your website uses multiple domains or subdomains, it is important to remember to include the additional cross-domain tracking code in the implementation script.
-Otherwise, Kameleoon will not work correctly if you intend to use session data across all your domains for advanced behavioral targeting purposes.
+If your website uses multiple subdomains, include the additional unified session data across subdomains code in the implementation script.
+Kameleoon requires this code to use session data across all subdomains for advanced behavioral targeting.

 Asynchronous tag with anti-flicker

-This implementation method loads the Kameleoon script asynchronously and includes anti-flickering code.
-Specifically, we use a "blocking CSS rule" to hide the entire page's contents, which we remove as soon as Kameleoon's application code has loaded (usually less than 50ms), or if the specified timeout (default at 1000ms) is reached, preventing a blank page from displaying indefinitely if the Kameleoon application file is not yet loaded.
-This ensures that Kameleoon can never cause your website to crash.
+This method loads the Kameleoon script asynchronously and includes anti-flickering code.
+Kameleoon uses a "blocking CSS rule" to hide page content and removes it as soon as the application code loads (usually under 50ms) or when the specified timeout (default 750ms) expires.
+This ensures that Kameleoon never causes your website to crash or stay blank indefinitely.

-If a timeout occurs and the Kameleoon code eventually loads, the next steps are configurable in the advanced confirmation settings of your Kameleoon project.
+If a timeout occurs and the Kameleoon code eventually loads, you can configure the next steps in the advanced confirmation settings of your project.
 You have two options:

 // Duration in milliseconds to wait while the Kameleoon application file is loaded